 The Sikarios, the biggest combo in Mexico City, celebrate their third anniversary at a club near the Ciudad Azteca subway station.

 “The police said that we had robbed a bakery, but that wasn’t true,” said Micky, the Sikarios’ leader.
 “We were outside with our drums, and they just didn’t understand what was going on.
-They took some of our guys, put them in the police car, drove them around, and stole their money and their cell phones… We have been stigmatized; they have made up their minds that we are drug addicts, violent people, and thieves.
+They took some of our guys, put them in the police car, drove them around and stole their money and their cell phones… We have been stigmatised; they have made up their minds that we are drug addicts, violent people and thieves.
 But that’s not true.”
-When I brought up the high-profile combo brawls reported last year, Micky blamed them on smaller, less-organized groups whose leaders can’t control them effectively.
+When I brought up the high-profile combo brawls reported last year, Micky blamed them on smaller, less-organised groups whose leaders can’t control them effectively.

 I ask about his friends huffing glue all around us, but he shrugs it off.
 “People don’t do drugs because they belong to a combo or listen to reggaeton.
 Many have family problems and end up doing drugs to escape from that.
 And just because one of us does drugs, it doesn’t mean all of us are drug addicts; just because one of us steals, it doesn’t mean we are all thieves.
 There are politicians who do drugs, there are celebrities that do drugs, but I’m not gonna say they all do drugs… I’m not one to judge.”